-Transit peptides are well known in the art, and direct proteins to locations such as the chloroplast, the mitochondria, the endoplasmic reticulum, the tonoplast, the golgi network, and the plasmalemma.
+Transit peptides are well known in the art, and direct prothe endoplasmic reticulum, the tonoplast, the golgi network, and the plasmalemma.

 Thus, in some embodiments, the transit peptide is a plastid peptide.
-In some further embodiments, the transit peptide occurs naturally in ADS (as for example ADS3, where the transit peptide comprises amino acids 1-72 of SEQ ID NO:6).
+In some further embodiments, the transit peptide 45 occurs naturally in ADS (as for example ADS3, where the transit peptide comprises amino acids 1-72 of SEQ ID NO:6).
 In other further embodiments, the transit peptide is added to an ADS which lacks a naturally occurring plastid transit peptide.
-In particular embodiments, the transit peptide of ADS3 is added to ADS1 or ADS2, creating fusion proteins.
+In particular embodiments, the transit peptide of ADS3 is added to ADS 1 or ADS2, creating fusion proteins.
 In other embodiments, the transit peptide is a mitochondrial peptide.
 In yet other embodiments, the transit peptide targets the endoplasmic reticulum, the tonoplast, the golgi, or the plasmalemma.
 Transit peptides can be added to an ADS polypeptide as is described below for fusion proteins.